Kzax01/AWS-Security-Aerosecure/IAM/01_Limiting_Privileged_Access_IAM/README.md

-# 📌 PART1 - How to Secure Access with Permissions Boundaries in AWS IAM
+## 📌 PART 1 - How to Secure Access with Permissions Boundaries in AWS IAM.

 Welcome to the 1st part of this AWS IAM Permissions Boundaries project! 🚀